How to choose the best course for you

 6. Do the practicalities work for me (time, location, cost)?

-We have deliberately structured our training to be part-time so that it integrates into your real life.
+We have deliberately structured our course to be part-time so that it integrates into your real life.
 You have time to really process learnings from the classroom, to reflect, read, study and practice between lessons.

 Ask yourself if you are really willing and able to give a few hours each week to your yoga studies, on top of classroom hours with our faculty.